kovidgoyal/calibre/manual/faq.rst

 In calibre, you would instead use tags to mark genre and read status and then just use a simple search query like ``tag:scifi and not tag:read``. calibre even has a nice graphical interface, so you don't need to learn its search language instead you can just click on tags to include or exclude them from the search.

-To those of you that claim that you need access to the filesystem, so that you can have access to your books over the network, calibre has an excellent content server that gives you access to your calibre library over the net.
+To those of you that claim that you need access to the filesystem, so that you can have access to your books over the network, calibre has an excellent Content server that gives you access to your calibre library over the net.

 If you are worried that someday calibre will cease to be developed, leaving all your books marooned in its folder structure, explore the powerful :guilabel:`Save to Disk` feature in calibre that lets you export all your files into a folder structure of arbitrary complexity based on their metadata.